Consult the experts at Johns Hopkins BEFORE you decide on your BPH treatment plan

 One third of all men experience BPH-related symptoms by age 50; and by age 70 the number increases to 70%.

 Not a pretty picture.
 But the good news is that BPH is NOT prostate cancer.
 And just because you have BPH now does not mean that you are destined to develop cancer in the future.

 If you're reading this letter right now, you probably have some concerns about your prostate health.
 You need the most reliable, up-to-date information on BPH so you can make the right treatment decisions.

-That's why a team of top specialists at Johns Hopkins' renowned Brady Urological Institute has gathered together to write The Best Treatment Strategies for BPH.
+That's why top specialists at Johns Hopkins' renowned Brady Urological Institute have gathered to write The Best Treatment Strategies for BPH.
 This authoritative 68-page special report contains vital information you won't find anywhere else - information you need so you can make the best-informed decisions possible about your future treatment.

 This is information so crucial to your decision-making process that The Best Treatment Strategies for BPH is available instantly as a digital PDF download.
 Just click order button below and in just a few moments your report will be delivered to your email address.
 It's that simple!